 - makes recommendations to regulatory bodies to help them improve registration practices

 - assists regulatory bodies in complying with the Fair Registration Practices Act

-The Fairness for Newcomers Office and the Minister of Labour and Immigration do not work with individual applicants or participate in:
+The Fairness for Newcomers Office does not work with individual applicants or participate in:

 - registration decisions that a regulatory body has made about an application